adpthegreat/A-Lot-Of-Crust/channels/README.md

 ```

-they made lockResult generic so its not a guard type in the result anymore, it has changed since the video;
+they made `LockResult` generic so its not a guard type in the result anymore, it has changed since the video;
 old

 ```rust